dywisor/roverlay/doc/rst/usage.rst

    .. _field option\: alias_nocase:

    alias_nocase
-      Same as `field option: alias`_, but aliases are case-insensitive.
+      Same as `field option: alias`_, but the listed aliases are case-insensitive.

    .. _field option\: flags: